UTFOIL/Vectorization-Public/SLAVV_tutorial_readme.md

 |![](tutorial/12.png)|![](tutorial/11b.png)|![](tutorial/11c.png)
 ||![](tutorial/12b.png)||-->

-Then extend the thickness of the current field of view to span the entire depth of the image stack, and apply the threshold to the entire image (globally).
+Extend the thickness of the current field of view to span the entire depth of the image stack in order to apply the threshold to the entire image (globally).
 A|B|C
 :---: | :---: | :---:
 Full FOV | Full FOV | Partial FOV